fwedee/library/README.md

 # library
-A small small library-programm  in JavaScript.
+A small library-programm  in JavaScript.

 This is the first project task of the odin-projects-javascripts course.